usp-rol/usp-core-waap-killercoda-dev/usp-core-waap-openapi-intro/step3/info.md

 </details>
 <br />

-### Access petstore API via USP Core WAAP
+### Access swagger petstore API via USP Core WAAP

 > &#128226; The port forwarding was changed accordingly that the traffic to the petstore API is now **routed via USP Core WAAP** (not port 8080 anymore - just use localhost with default port 80).

-Let's again query a pet in an incorrect format as you did in the first step.
-We expect this request to be blocked by USP Core WAAP (this incorrect request shall not reach the swagger petstore API backend):
+Again query a pet in an incorrect format as you did in the first step.
+This request should be blocked by USP Core WAAP (this incorrect request shall not reach the swagger petstore API backend):

 ```shell
 curl -sv http://localhost/api/pet/waapcat1